 Are Marketplace health insurance premiums increasing in Georgia?

 For 2024, Georgia’s insurers have proposed the following average rate changes:12

 Georgia’s ACA Marketplace Plan 2024 Proposed Rate Increases by Insurance Company

 |Anthem Blue Cross and Blue Shield||19.24%|

-These proposed average rate increases are for full-price plans, but 94% of Georgia Marketplace enrollees are receiving premium tax credits that help reduce their monthly payments.13
+Average rate increases are for full-price plans, but 94% of Georgia Marketplace enrollees are receiving premium tax credits that help reduce their monthly payments.15

 Subsidy amounts change each year to keep pace with changes in the benchmark plan (the second-lowest-cost Silver plan) in each area.
 As a result of the American Rescue Plan, the subsidies are larger than they used to be, and available to more people.
 And this will continue to be the case through 2025, due to the Inflation Reduction Act.

 If the cost of your current plan increases, you can explore other plans in the exchange that may be less expensive and offer similar benefits.

 How many people are insured through the Georgia Marketplace?

 During the open enrollment period for 2023 coverage, 879,084 people enrolled in private plans through the Georgia Marketplace.16